{ Mario Zechner }

 Table of Contents

 It's been in "prod" since January 2025.
 It's his daily driver, be it at the breakfast table or when going for stroll in his buggy.
+Yes, the volume control is backwards.
+Easy to fix in software.

 What I learned these past months